dannynoonan/transcript-playground/README.md

 * `w2v_models/homegrown`

 OpenAI has nice clean APIs for generating Transformer embeddings, so rather than downloading language models locally you will need to add your own `OPENAI_API_KEY` param value to `.env`.

+# ETL source/ directories

+Before episode listing and transcript data are loaded into `transcript_db` (Postgres), it is first copied from external html files and staged in local `source/` subdirectories.
+This protects your db data from being paved over if you refresh/reload episode data following an unexpected change in an external content source (reformatting of a Wikipedia page, a fan site changing its url structure, etc).

+Staging files and directories are not tracked in `git`, but as you tick through the `/etl/copy_X` endpoints (outlined below) you will begin to see raw html files populating local `source/` subdirectories.
+Re-running the same `/etl/copy_X` endpoint more than once will bump any file into an adjacent `backup/` directory before overwriting it.

+Note that re-running the same `/etl/copy_X` endpoint twice will effectively overwrite the overwrite, so this "fall back to previous version" scheme is primitive.
+At some point I hope to highlight any differences as backups are made, maybe a simple report illustrating the diff between `source/` files and their corresponding `backup/` files.

+(There is also a `/backup_db` endpoint with a similar aim of protecting local data from being wiped out by upstream data source changes or outages.)

 # API overview